TrustworthyComputing/ZeroJava-compiler/README.md

 In order to make the Zilch compiler (`zc`) and the Zilch interpreter (`zi`) scripts executable type `chmod +x ./zc` and `chmod +x ./zi`.

-Use the `zi` script to simulate Zilch programs and the `zc` script to compile Zilch programs to ZMIPS assembly code.
+Use the `zi` script to simulate Zilch programs and the `zc` script to compile Zilch programs to zMIPS assembly code.

-Our compiler also supports ZMIPS analysis and optimizations.
+Our compiler also supports zMIPS analysis and optimizations.
 In order to enable the optimizer pass the argument `-opts` to `zc` script after the zilch program.

 Below are some usage examples and we also demonstrate the optimizer.